Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 What’s the fine print?

-Maine investigator and investigative assistant bonds remain in effect for two years unless canceled or claimed against.
-Principals must provide a continuation certificate to the state every two years for as long as they wish to maintain their license.
+Maine investigator and investigative assistant bonds remain in effect for a full year unless canceled or claimed against.
+Principals must provide a continuation certificate to the state every year for as long as they wish to maintain their license.

 How to become a private investigator in Maine

 In addition to posting a surety bond, an applicant must be the following qualifications to become a private investigator: